 Monarch school is a specially designed school for homeless children and is located not far from the Marriott.
 Wednesday afternoon IWIRC members and NCBJ member judges are heading up the outreach to provide financial literacy to the high schoolers, help with the school garden and boutique, and tutoring, as well as encouragement and financial assistance.
 Monarch School helps students succeed - read the ESPN story of Jasmine Walker.

 The Monarch School Approach

 Twenty-three hundred.
 That is the estimated number of homeless students in San Diego County.
 In partnership with the International Women’s Insolvency and Restructuring Confederation (IWIRC), NCBJ member judges are invited to learn more about the student homelessness epidemic in our country and how innovative educators are breaking down barriers to stop the cycle of poverty.
-Prior to the start of NCBJ, on Wednesday, October 14th from 3-5 p.m., our group will tour the Monarch School and participate in various volunteer activities to assist the school’s mission, including a financial literacy presentation to high school students, assembling hygiene kits for distribution, sorting and cleaning their school "boutique,"" and gardening in the school garden.
+On a date that is being re-set due to the cancellation of the NCBJ Conference, our group will tour the Monarch School and participate in various volunteer activities to assist the school’s mission, including a financial literacy presentation to high school students, assembling hygiene kits for distribution, sorting and cleaning their school "boutique,"" and gardening in the school garden.
 IWIRC will organize transportation from the Marriott.

 For more information or to sign up, contact IWIRC Programming Co-Chair Jodi Dubose at Stichter Riedel Blain & Postler, PA.

 Located near the Marriott, the Monarch School is a national leader in the education of homeless youth.
 The school was founded in 1987 as a one-room education center and, over the last three decades, has grown into a K-12 comprehensive school designed to give students the skills and tools they need to overcome the odds of becoming homeless adults.
 Their novel approach addresses four key areas critical to their students' growth: